eskapandr/DataLearn/DE-101/Module02/README.md

 ## 4. Creating data model

-At this step we needed to create dimensional data model (conceptual, logical and physical schema schema).
+At this step we needed to create dimensional data model (conceptual, logical and physical schema).
 I used [SQLdbm](https://app.sqldbm.com/) for it, a tool suggested by the course author.

 ### Conceptual scheme